-Senior Debating Society: The membership of this Society is made up of the students in Sophomore, Junior and Senior College classes in all Departments.
+Senior Debating Society: The membership of this Society is made up of the students in Sophomore, Junior and Senior College classed in all Departments.
 The meetings are held bi-weekly and the debates are in the Open Forum style.
-The activities of the Society include Society Debates, Inter-collegiate Debates, participation in Provincial and other Conventions of the Maritime Colleges and Universities, Radio debates, etc., etc.
+The activities of the Society include Society Debates, Inter-collegiate Debates participation in Provincial and other Conventions of the Manitime Colleges and Universities, Radio debates, etc., etc.

-Freshman Debating Society: Membership is open to all Freshmen.
+FRESHMAN DEBATING SOCIETY: Membership is open to all Freshmen and meetings are held weekly.

-Its activities are similar to those of the Senior Debating Society and meetings are held weekly.
+Its activities are similar to those of the Senior Debating Societ